Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis

 \subsection{Anytime Performance}

-The assessment in Section~\ref{sec:fixedbudget} provides initial insights into the performance of the tested solvers.
+The assessment of fixed-budget performance provides initial insights into the performance of the tested solvers.
 However, these results only focus on the cutoff time of $300s$.
-While we can conduct similar analyses for multiple cutoff times, it remains challenging to aggregate and interpret the fixed-budget results across multiple cutoff time scenarios to understand the convergence of solvers.
+While we can conduct similar analyses for multiple cutoff times, for example, the MaxSAT Evaluations platform includes cutoff times of $60s$ and $300s$, it remains challenging to aggregate and interpret the fixed-budget results across multiple cutoff time scenarios to understand the convergence of solvers.
 Therefore, we ask for an indicator that can assess anytime performance across various time budgets.
 Furthermore, this indicator shall be quantitative, allowing us to measure performance differences on a scale rather than by order.
 Particularly for instance-based scenarios such as MaxSAT, this indicator needs to be \emph{universal} and independent of the scale of solution quality (e.g., cost of assignments) for each instance, enabling fair performance aggregation across instances.

-\paragraph{Anytime Performance Metric.} We assess the anytime performance of MaxSAT solvers using the ECDF values of a set of cutoff times, where ECDF indicates the fraction of the obtained solutions satisfying a specific quality.
+\paragraph{Anytime Performance Metric.} We assess the anytime performance of MaxSAT solvers using the ECDF values of a set of cutoff times.
+ECDF indicates the fraction of the obtained solutions satisfying a specific quality.
 We denote $\phi$ as the solution quality, e.g., the cost of an assignment.
 Given a set of solutions with $\Phi_i = \{\phi_{i1}, \phi_{i2}, \ldots\}$ for a problem instance $i$ and a solver $A$ that obtains the best-found solution with $\phi_{A_i}$ within the cutoff $t$, $A$'s ECDF value at $t$ is:

 We work on minimization in this paper, and $ \{\phi \in \Phi_i \mid \phi \ge \phi_{A_i}\}$ denotes the subset of solutions that are not better than the best-found one of $A$ for instance $i$.
 For example, an algorithm $A$ obtains a set of pairs of optimization time and the corresponding best-found solution $O= \{(t_1, \phi_{o1}), (t_2,\phi_{o2}),\ldots\}$, which are plotted by blue dots in Figure~\ref{fig:calecdf}.
 Given a set $\Phi$ of solutions plotted by red stars, we present on the right subfigure the number of instances in $\Phi$ that are not better than the corresponding $\phi_o$ for each $t$, and the values normalized by the size of $\Phi$ are ECDFs.